yiechen/Type-on-Strap/pages/about.md

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-Dropped out from a MSc in <strong>Quantitative Methods</strong> from the Universidade Federal Fluminense and obtained my Bachelor of <strong>Economic Sciences</strong> from the Pontifical Catholic University of Rio de Janeiro.
+Obtained my Bachelor of <strong>Economic Sciences</strong> from the Pontifical Catholic University of Rio de Janeiro and dropped out of a MSc in <strong>Quantitative Methods</strong> from the Universidade Federal Fluminense.
 </p>

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
-I enjoy writing <strong>useful & reusable tools</strong> to help others &mdash; check out by searching for the tag: projects</a>.
-In the past several years I've become an moderately-experienced R useR and an enthusiast in R-Shiny.
+I try writing <strong>useful & reusable tools</strong> to help others &mdash; check out by searching for the tag: projects</a>.
+In the past 2 years I've become an moderately-experienced R useR and an enthusiast in R-Shiny and RMarkdown.
+Nowadays I'm dabbling with Python and in the future i expect to work with D3 visualizations.
 </p>

 <p class="about-text">